akimdesign/misc-work/Photoshop/psNotes.md

   - click on relative
   - add pixels needed
   - can also change where to place them, i.e on grid click bottom right square[arrows point up and diagonally] to ensure pixels added to top and left side

+SHIFT + RETURN to highlight first number to be adjusted in any adjustment panels

 ## Opening Files